RecursiveCarrot/readr-repo/README.md

 The file `1.
 Scientific Programming with Python.ipynb` included in this repository is an introduction to python and jupyter written by Josh Issacs.
 You can:
 1. (Recommended) Open it directly on your environment (once you have set up python and jupyter as detailed above).
 This will be very useful if you want to brush up on your python.
-    - Download the repository (using the green `clone or download` button on the main page.
+    - Download the repository using the green `clone or download` button on the main page.
     - Once you have Jupyter installed open it by either using the terminal (typing `jupyter` into it) or finding the desktop/menu icon.
 This will open a browser window with a notebook interface.
-    - Click upload file, and choose the file that you downloaded.
+    - Click upload file, and choose the `1.
+Scientific Programming with Python.ipynb` file that you downloaded.
     - Upload the file.
 You can now open it, and run the Python examples within.
 2. View it online [here](https://github.com/pmRed/readr-repo/blob/master/1.%20Scientific%20Programming%20with%20Python.ipynb).
 Notably, this will not give you access the interactive components of the notebook.